 8th International Workshop on Robotics Software Engineering (RoSE’26)

-• co-located with TBD
+• co-located with ICRA 2026

-• in-person event in TBD
+• in-person event in Vienna, Austria

 • dates TBD